kreid92/550_final/README.md

 # Project Description

-The contents of the project repository are included below.
+The data is  survey-based data collected across Canada as part of the Pregnancy during the COVID-19 Pandemic (PdP) project.
+This purpose of this project is to produce an analysis of the dataset.

+# Structure

+Code: All code used to generate tables, figures, and analysis.

 `code/00_clean_data.R` cleans the data.
   - clean data should be saved to `output/`